svenvc/ston/ston-paper.md

 - **ByteArray** a one element array with a hex string
 - **Character** a one element array with a one element string

+Whether or not you choose to use the default STON mapping for Objects, where instance variables symbol names and their values become keys and values in a map, or whether you prefer a custom representation is up to you and your application.

+The generic mapping is flexible: it won't break when instance variables are added or removed.
+It is more verbose and exposes all internals of an object, including ephemeral ones.
+Custom representations are most useful to increase the readability of small, simple objects.

 ### Implementation